 Even if their accuracy is impressive and their latency is quite good, these 2 models still are computation intensive models, and latency can easily increase if the text you want to analyze gets too big or the number of candidate categories is too high.
 If accuracy is not your primary concern, and you would prefer a faster and less resource-intensive model, you could easily select another model.
 For example, distilled versions of Bart exist, called "DistilBart", and they are perfect for this.

-Zero-shot learning, along with few-shot learning, are modern techniques that appeared with the creation of big NLP models.
+Zero-shot learning, along with few-shot learning, are modern techniques that appeared with the creation of big Natural Language Processing models (see more about few-shot learning here).
 They give a lot of flexibility and make Natural Language Processing more and more impressive!

 CTO at NLPCloud.io